 night.
 There has been an increase in crime targeting tourists

 arriving at Guatemala City airport and travelling to hotels in the

 Guatemala's rainy season between April and November usually brings about heavy rain and flooding, mudslides and hurricanes.
-Fuego volcano is very active and climbing it is not advisable at present.
+Guatemala has active volcanoes, so it is important to regularly be aware of any volcanic activity.

 Become our Antigua Guatemala Travel Expert

 We are looking for contributors for our Antigua Guatemala travel guide.
 If you are a local, a regular traveller to Antigua Guatemala or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small

 group adventures focused on getting off the beaten track and having